sdhutchins/spotifube/README.md

 ### What is spotify-downloader

-[`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) is a command-line tool that matches Spotify tracks/playlists to youtube videos and downloads them as mp3/m4a, with id3, album art, etc.
+[`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) is a command-line tool that matches Spotify tracks/playlists to Youtube videos and downloads them as mp3/m4a, with id3, album art, etc.

 ## Contributing